daiphuongngo/Satellite-UAV-Aerial-Image-Semantic-Segmentation-DeepLabV3-UNet-PSPNet/README.md

 When comparing to standard computer vision tasks, I can observe that aerial imagery prompts several unique challenges that I will classify as follows:

--	High spatial variability: Based off the ground objects on my selected data sources , such as buildings, roads, water bodies, and vegetation vary widely in scale, shape, and texture depending on resolution, region, and angles of captured images.
+-	**High spatial variability**: Based off the ground objects on my selected data sources , such as buildings, roads, water bodies, and vegetation vary widely in scale, shape, and texture depending on resolution, region, and angles of captured images.

--	Inter-class similarity: A significant challenge in handling the data is about certain land types (e.g., bare soil vs. urban concrete, forestry or tree lines vs. grassland) can appear visually similar, increasing the risk of misclassification.
+-	**Inter-class similarity**: A significant challenge in handling the data is about certain land types (e.g., bare soil vs. urban concrete, forestry or tree lines vs. grassland) can appear visually similar, increasing the risk of misclassification.

--	Image artifacts and noise: UAV-captured images can suffer from motion blur, variable lighting conditions, or occlusion due to atmospheric interference.
+-	**Image artifacts and noise**: UAV-captured images can suffer from motion blur, variable lighting conditions, or occlusion due to atmospheric interference.
 Their angles of images taken can also increase the diversity of objects and artifacts detected.
 Meanwhile, although satellite-captured images offer a consistent angle from above atmosphere, they can experience obstacles like clouds and shadow that diminish the ground mass coverage and full sizes of objects (such as buildings and cars).

--	Large image sizes: Satellite imagery often comes in high resolution, demanding significant computational resources for training and inference.
+-	**Large image sizes**: Satellite imagery often comes in high resolution, demanding significant computational resources for training and inference.
 This can easily exceed the standard and complimentary 15GB storage of one Google Drive so I had to purchase a better Drive plan for storing without affecting other purposes.

--	Class imbalance: In many segmentation datasets that I chose, majority classes (e.g., background, vegetation (including grassland, forestry/tree lines and angriculture) heavily outweigh minority classes (e.g., water edges, cars, pools, human, fire zones), resulting in biased model performance.
+-	**Class imbalance**: In many segmentation datasets that I chose, majority classes (e.g., background, vegetation (including grassland, forestry/tree lines and angriculture) heavily outweigh minority classes (e.g., water edges, cars, pools, human, fire zones), resulting in biased model performance.

 Therefore, to address these challenges, I will use the following approaches:

--	Data augmentation: This techniques offers rotation, scaling, horizontal flips, color jittering, and noise injection are applied to enhance model generalization across environmental conditions.
+-	**Data augmentation**: This techniques offers rotation, scaling, horizontal flips, color jittering, and noise injection are applied to enhance model generalization across environmental conditions.

--	Indexed masks with original colors: The dataset uses RGB-encoded masks where each color corresponds to a distinct class.
+-	**Indexed masks with original colors**: The dataset uses RGB-encoded masks where each color corresponds to a distinct class.
 No manual color maps are used.
 My models are trained to learn directly from RGB-based class masks.

--	Transfer learning: I also employ retrained encoders (e.g., ResNet backbones) to reduce training time and improve convergence with limited labeled data.
+-	**Transfer learning**: I also employ retrained encoders (e.g., ResNet backbones) to reduce training time and improve convergence with limited labeled data.

--	Multi-metric evaluation: Instead of relying solely on pixel-level accuracy, my evaluation includes precision, recall, F1-score, and class-wise Intersection over Union (IoU) for each model assessment and deployment.
+-	**Multi-metric evaluation**: Instead of relying solely on pixel-level accuracy, my evaluation includes precision, recall, F1-score, and class-wise Intersection over Union (IoU) for each model assessment and deployment.

 My goal of this project is to compare the effectiveness of different deep learning architectures in segmenting semantic classes across different geographic and environmental contexts, producing accurate segmentation masks for visual analytics, geospatial modeling, and decision support.